-If your chapter is interested in hosting an event major enough to be outside the scope of Sigma Phi Epsilon’s risk management policies, the chapter must contact the Member Safety Director Kathy Johnston to discuss the event plans and the process for obtaining special event coverage.
+If your chapter is interested in hosting an event major enough to be outside the scope of Sigma Phi Epsilon’s risk management policies, the chapter must contact the Member Safety Director Chad Stegemiller to discuss the event plans and the process for obtaining special event coverage.
 Special events present a greater liability exposure on the Fraternity and require additional insurance coverage.

 Special event coverage is a General Liability policy that is purchased to insure a specific function or activity and usually covers a period of time less than seven days.
 The usual and customary minimum limit of coverage is $1 million with higher limits available.